Vitamin C

 • Reduces the severity of cold symptoms by 13%

-Vitamin C is essential for the synthesis of collagen, a structural protein crucial for skin, bones, tendons and blood vessels.
-It acts as a cofactor for the enzymes prolyl and hydroxylyl hydroxylases, responsible for stabilizing and cross-linking collagen fibers.
+Vitamin C is essential for the synthesis of collagen, a crucial structural protein for skin, bones, tendons, and blood vessels.
+It acts as a cofactor for the enzymes prolyl and hydroxylyl hydroxylases, which are responsible for stabilizing and cross-linking collagen fibers.

-Improves skin elasticity and firmness, contributing to a more youthful appearance.
-Strengthens blood vessels and reduces capillary fragility.
+It improves skin elasticity and firmness, contributing to a more youthful appearance.
+It strengthens blood vessels and reduces capillary fragility.

 It helps produce key proteins against viral infections.
 It protects lymphocytes from free radicals.
-It participates in the modulation of the immune system: that is, it prevents excessive immune responses.
-Therefore, it allows our immune system to act as it should without going overboard.
+It participates in the modulation of the immune system, meaning it prevents excessive immune responses.
+This allows our immune system to act only as much as it should without overdoing it.

 Vitamin C is not stored in large quantities in the body, as it is water-soluble.
 Any excess is eliminated through urine, so it is important to consume it regularly to maintain adequate levels.

-Although oranges are famous for their vitamin C content, there are foods that contain much more, such as red peppers (almost three times more vitamin C than an orange) and kiwi.
+Although oranges are famous for their vitamin C content, some foods contain much more, such as red bell peppers (almost triple the vitamin C of an orange) and kiwi.

 Clinical Studies